 - 1/2 teaspoon seasoned salt

 - 1/4 teaspoon garlic powder

 - 1/4 teaspoon dried sage

 - Remove the chicken from the refrigerator 30 minutes before cooking.

 - Preheat the air fryer on 350 degrees F (180 degrees C).

 - Pat the chicken dry.
-Mix the olive oil and seasonings in a small bowl.
+Mix the butter or olive oil and seasonings in a small bowl.
 Brush the entire chicken with the seasoning paste.

 - Set the chicken, breast side down in the air fryer basket.
 Cook for 30 minutes.
 Turn the chicken over and cook for another 20-30 minutes.
 (50 minutes is typically enough for a 3 lb chicken – cook less if your chicken is smaller and more if bigger).
 Confirm that the internal temperature of the chicken has risen to 165 degrees F (75 degrees C).
 If not, continue cooking at 5 minute intervals until done.